 The candidate is required to complete a 30,000 word dissertation under the supervision of a mentor.
 The dissertation will be on a subject relevant to Christian Theology, widely interpreted, chosen by the candidate and approved by the Academy.

-Degree programmes offered by the Western Orthodox University leading to the degrees of Master of Theology (by dissertation) and Doctor of Theology or Doctor of Philosophy in Theology are available to students successfully completing the Western Orthodox Academy pathway.
+Degree programmes offered by European-American University leading to the degrees of Master of Theology (by dissertation) and Doctor of Theology or Doctor of Philosophy in Theology are available to students successfully completing the Western Orthodox Academy pathway.